joeborunda/api-reference-sample/docs/api-reference-guide.md

 * Add a link to each of the endpoint names that directs users to the corresponding endpoint reference.
 * For endpoints that are deprecated but still in use, add a note in the "Description" column.
 Consider using the strikethrough format in each cell of the line to indicate the deprecation status.

-## About the "API {Endpoint name}" section
+## About the "API Endpoint name" section

-The _{Endpoint name}_ section provides reference information for a specific API endpoint.
+The _Endpoint name_ section provides reference information for a specific API endpoint.
 It describes the specifications of an API endpoint, such as the method, URL, request, and response schema.

 **Title**

-Substitute the document title `{Endpoint name}` with the actual endpoint name.
+Substitute the document title `Endpoint name` with the actual endpoint name.

 **Tips**: